arclabs561/runctl/docs/UX_IMPROVEMENTS.md

 ERROR: Too many instances running (50).
 Creation blocked to prevent accidental mass creation.

 Please terminate existing instances or use a different account.
-Use 'trainctl resources list' to see running instances.
+Use 'runctl resources list' to see running instances.
-Use 'trainctl aws terminate <instance-id>' to terminate instances.
+Use 'runctl aws terminate <instance-id>' to terminate instances.
 ```

 #### 5. **Missing Input Validation Messages**